 The icing on the cake with this model just like any other wireless model is the battery life.
 While some cheaper Bluetooth headphones only offer 8-10 hours of playback on a single charge, the Crushers boast up to a whopping 40 hours of listening before the battery is depleted.

 When Dr. Dre started his company offering premium headphones for consumers, it took off so quickly that Apple swooped in to acquire the Beats By Dre brand.
-From a cosmetic and lifestyle standpoint, Beats have become a cultural symbol used by famous athletes and musicians in the public eye.
+From a cosmetic and lifestyle standpoint, Beats have become a cultural symbol used by popular athletes and musicians in the public eye.

 However, on a performance standpoint, the Beats brand isn't known for being exceptionally high-quality audio, and much of the high pricing is due to the brand and massive marketing costs, not necessarily the actual internal hardware or sound quality.
 Marques Brownlee aka MKBHD did a great video on this subject which you can watch here.